1829 Apr 28

 Thanks to Kieran McConville for the image beneath:

-John BALL Esq. of Dunleer was mentioned in the will of Thomas Prideau BALL, but his relationship is unclear.
-He is all likelihood, a descendent of Abraham BALL (abt 1665-1740) who held a lease for Urcher in 1716, which likely came from his father Lieut.
-Thomas BALL means that the best bet is the John BALL who was a son of Thomas BALL (1727-1798) and Phillipa USSHER..This John BALL died in Nassau.
-His brother Samuel BALL resided at Urker House.
+John BALL Esq. of Dunleer was mentioned in the will of Thomas Prideau BALL (1796-1869), but his relationship is unclear.
+He is probably, a descendent of Abraham BALL (abt 1665-1740) who held a lease for Urcher in 1716, which was inherited from his father Lieut.
+Thomas BALL.
+This means that one option is that het is the John BALL who was a son of Thomas BALL (1727-1798) and Phillipa USSHER..This John BALL died in Nassau.
+His brother Capt.
+Samuel BALL (1757-1842) resided at Urker House.
 This John BALL may or may not have been the same John BALL who was a member of the Irish Parliament representing Drogheda in 1796 & 1799 SOURCE: Journal of the County Louth Archaeological Society, Vol. 4, No. 4 (Dec., 1919/1920),pp. 375-386 Published by: County Louth Archaeological and History Society: http://www.jstor.org/stable/27729240

 Site Map | Legal Disclaimer | Copyright